Silvera0218/Fluid-Dynamics-Silulation/readme.md

 ![Vortex Street Animation](assets/vortex.gif)

+#### Warning

+Please be aware that the unsteady simulation for the low-viscosity case (μ = 0.01) is computationally intensive.
+At the current mesh resolution (h ≈ 0.2-0.3), generating the animated GIF showcasing the full development of the vortex street required approximately 13 hours of computation time.
+This highlights the significant computational resources needed for time-dependent, high-fidelity fluid simulations, especially as the Reynolds number increases.

 ## Further information

 I might neglect some functions in this projectm since this was accomplished 6 month ago.
 If you find something missing, please contact me.
 Thnaks.